 Project Insight

-is HL7’s Project Management System.
-It is accessible at http://www.hl7.org/permalink/?ProjectInsight.
+Project Insight is HL7’s Project Management System.

-Each WG has been assigned a log-in available from the WG Co-Chair, or the HL7 PMO Office: PMO@HL7.org.
+Each WG has been assigned a log-in available from the WG Co-chair, or the HL7 Project Management Office (PMO): PMO@HL7.org.

 Gforge Homebase

-In addition to Project Insight, some Work Groups use (http://gforge.hl7.org/) to assist with the management of projects.
+In addition to Project Insight, some Work Groups use GForge Homebase to assist with the management of projects.
 The HL7 Project Homebase site is intended to support HL7 Tool Developers (Toolsmiths) and Work Groups in managing their projects.
 All of the tools available on this Homebase are designed to support the development and publication of HL7 Version 3 Messaging Standards.
 These tools carry a license that restricts their use to activities that support the development of standards by HL7 and the HL7 International Affiliate Organizations.

 Three-year Planning

-Three-year planning should be conducted by each Work Group, and the future work identifie should be listed as three-year planning project placeholders in Project Insight.
+Three-year planning should be conducted by each Work Group, and the future work identified should be listed as three-year planning project placeholders in Project Insight.
 By using this mechanism, visitors and members using the Project Insight Searchable Database can find reference to upcoming project in which they may be interested.
-As future development is identified, co-chairs can send their planning project descriptions, which do not equire a full project scope statement, to the HL7 PMO office for update.
+As future development is identified, co-chairs can send their planning project descriptions, which do not require a full project scope statement, to the HL7 PMO office for update.

 BALLOTING